eyJhb/eyjhb.github.io/_posts/2018-12-24-remote-editing-sync.md

 ---
 layout: post
 author: eyJhb
-title:  "Editing files remotely using ssh and rsync"
+title:  "Editing files remotely using SSH and rsync"
-date:   2018-11-17 18:00:00 +0000
+date:   2018-11-24 18:00:00 +0000
 categories: productivity
 ---
-Just today I had to code in Go on a Raspberry Pi, and I needed a way of doing this easily using my favourite editor, vim.
+Today I had a scenario where I needed to make a Go program for my Raspberry Pi.
+As I want all my usual vim setup, I wanted to be able to do this from my main computer, and then somehow transfer the files to the Raspberry Pi (so that I am able to run it on the Raspberry Pi).
+Of course I did not want to do transfer the files manually, so I needed to find some way of doing it automatically.
 The first thing I found, was that it could be done using:

 ```